alvxxx/antaeus/README.md

 Before start the development I studied Kotlin to recognize which features that could help me with the solution.
 I build some poc's with Flows, Channels, Streams.
 I also studied the docs of Exposed and MockK to understand how to create unit tests with Kotlin.
 After that I started creating some tests and the first behaviors.

 ## 7 April 2022 - 3hs
 I finalized the development of a simple solution of the Billing Service.
 All the process is synchronous, because in the first moment I just want to build a great battery of tests to improve the solution in the next chapters.
 I also designed a failure notificator service, that will notify any interested part on errors.
+For now, the failure notificator only logs the error happened inside the billing process.

 ## Developing